By definition, a surrogate is a substitute.

 Developing directly the human version of the therapeutic antibody, biotech drug developers take the risk to trigger an anti-drug antibody (ADA) response in the animals.
 In fact, many antibodies, even chimeric or humanized, are immunogenic in animals.

 A first potential option to circumvent this issue is the use of transgenic animal models, engineered to express the human target antigen.
 This solution is unfortunately very expensive and it is highly likely that pharmacokinetic properties of the antibody will be very different in the transgenic rodent compared to humans.

-Another cost-effective option is the custom generation of a surrogate antibody, as proposed by SYnabs with its access to the different immune repertoires of mouse, rat and guinea pig.
+Another cost-effective option is the custom generation of a surrogate antibody, as proposed by SYnabs with its access to the different immune repertoires of mouse and rat.
 Of course, the disadvantage of this approach is that the monoclonal used in preclinical experiments won’t be the one entering into the clinics, potentially demonstrating some immunological differences (9).

 Nevertheless, this approach has been successful in evaluating Infliximab (Remicade®), an chimeric IgG1 developed by Centocor (Johnson & Johnson), and Efalizumab (Raptiva®), mouse humanized antibody developed by Genentech / Merck Serono to treat auto-immune diseases.

 More recently, in November 2019, Surface Oncology demonstrated that combination of a murine surrogate of SRF617 (enzymatic inhibitor of CD39) with anti-PD-1 inhibition significantly increases survival in a preclinical mouse tumor model (10).